stivalaa/ALAAMEE/README.md

 of the Robbins-Monro stochastic approximation algorithm for estimating ALAAM parameters, and functions for simulation and goodness-of-fit tests.

-This a simple Python demonstration implementation.
-The Python implementation uses the NumPy library for vector and matrix data types and functions.
+This Python implementation uses the NumPy library for vector and matrix data types and functions.
 In addition, there are R scripts for estimating standard errors and plotting results from the output.

 ## Funding